 Seneca: Tuesdays from 5-6:30 pm at Oconee Medical Center.
 They are located at 298 Memorial Drive.
 Park near and enter through Outpatient Entrance.
 Click here for a map.

 Easley: Tuesdays from 4:30-6 pm at Baptist Easley Hospital in their cafeteria located at 200 Fleetwood Drive.
 Park and enter at the Main Entrance.
 Click here for a map.
 The cafeteria is located on the first floor directly inside the main entrance.

 Pickens: Tuesdays from 5:30-7:30 pm at Appalachian Ale House located at 205 E Main Street.
 Click here for a map.

 Product availability varies from week to week.
 All orders are placed through our secure online shopping cart.
 We prefer orders to be secured with a credit card (VISA or MasterCard).
 All credit card transactions are encrypted, so your credit card information cannot be obtained by anyone on the internet.
-Credit cards will not be processed until Tuesday morning - this allows you to add to your order throughout the shopping window.
+Credit cards will not be processed until Tuesday - this allows you to add to your order throughout the shopping window.